rbuerki/projects-ml/customer_lifetime_value_modelling/README.md

 # customer_lifetime_value_modelling
-A repository containing code and data for a project modelling clv in non-contracutal business.
+A repository containing code and data for a project modelling customer lifetime value (clv) in non-contracutal business.

 This project is based on an excellent [blogpost](https://towardsdatascience.com/whats-a-customer-worth-8daf183f8a4f) by Susan Li published on Medium.